 This scholarship is only available to full-time students and will be in the form of a £2,000 cash award, each year for a maximum of three years, regardless of the reason for repeating a level.
 The scholarship will only be paid once for each eligible level of study and is subject to meeting progression requirements as shown in section 3 of these Terms and Conditions.
 A separate scholarship is available during the placement year for those who meet the criteria.

 Scholarships will be allocated in August, prior to September entry, to those applicants who meet the following eligibility criteria:

-- Must meet the entry criteria for a programme of study within the College of Engineering, Design & Physical Sciences and achieve one of the following qualifications and grades*:
+- Must meet the entry criteria for an Undergraduate programme of study within the College of Engineering, Design & Physical Sciences and achieve one of the following qualifications and grades*: